RMHogervorst/recepten/content/components/curry-creme-fraiche-kipstuckjes-ui-bamboe/index.md

 cuisine: # The region associated with your recipe.
 For example, Italiaans, Mediterraans", or Eigen.
 ingredients:
   - currypasta
-  - Kipstuckjes
+  - kipstuckjes
-  - Creme fraiche
+  - creme fraiche
   - ui
   - bamboe
 tags: # You don't have to have 3, feel free to have 10, 1, or none